nsmeltz/Credit_Risk_Analysis/README.md

 # Summary

 In summary all of these machine learning models had nearly the same accuracy (55-65%) except the ensemble learning methods (80-90%).
 At first glance it may seem that the Easy Ensemble AdaBoost is the best models because of the high accuracy and recall, but it also may be overfitting the noise/ outliers in data.
+I would choose the balanced random forest classification because it accurately predicts 80% of the input data while also retaining a high recall and increased precision compared to the resampling with logistic regression models